Skip to main content

 Metacognition & GAI in Course Assessment

-When students are asked to rigorously reflect on how they arrive at an answer—not just what the answer is—they can engage authentically and are less likely to outsource their work to GAI.
+When students are asked to rigorously reflect on how they arrive at an answer—not just what the answer is—they can engage authentically and are less likely to outsource their work to AI.

 Explore the Guide